-These skills help patients understand their emotions and how to control their feelings about other people.
+These skills help clients understand their emotions and how to control their feelings about other people.
 This goes a long way in developing a great relationship with other people in their social circle.
-One of the key goals of DBT is to help patients learn how to tolerate negative emotions.
-This is very important especially for patients who are prone to self-harm or have suicidal tendencies.
+One of the key goals of DBT is to help clients learn how to tolerate negative emotions.
+This is very important, especially for clients who are prone to self-harm or have suicidal tendencies.

 Who Can Benefit from DBT?

-Our dialectical behavior therapy program in GA helps treat people with major depressive disorder, substance use disorder, and post-traumatic stress disorder.
-It also treats patients who have a generalized anxiety disorder, bipolar disorder, attention deficit disorder, and hyperactivity disorder.
-Patients with an eating disorder can as well benefit from dialectical behavior therapy.
+Our dialectical behavior therapy program in Georgia helps treat people with major depressive disorder, substance use disorder, and post-traumatic stress disorder.
+It also treats clients with generalized anxiety disorder, bipolar disorder, attention deficit disorder, and hyperactivity disorder.
+Clients with an eating disorder can also benefit from dialectical behavior therapy.

 The best way to find out if you need to enroll in a dialectical behavior therapy program is by talking to a mental health professional.
-Atlanta Center for Mental health also offers a depression treatment program as well as an anxiety treatment program so you can get the treatment you need for these overlapping issues.
+Atlanta Center for Mental Health offers a depression treatment program and an anxiety treatment program so you can get the treatment you need for these overlapping issues.

 Programs We Offer at Atlanta Center for Mental Health

-- Cognitive-behavioral therapy (CBT): This approach helps treat patients who may have various mental health conditions or recovering from addiction.
+- Cognitive-behavioral therapy (CBT) – This approach helps treat clients with various mental health conditions or recovering from addiction.

-- Aftercare program: This helps patients once they have left the facility after recovering.
+- Aftercare program – This helps clients once they have left the facility after completing treatment.

-- Trauma-focused therapy: This type of therapy focuses on addressing the needs of patients who have suffered trauma in their lives.
+- Trauma-focused therapy – This type of therapy focuses on addressing the needs of clients who have suffered trauma in their lives.

-- Group therapy: This focuses on helping patients develop great interpersonal relationships with fellow patients and members of staff.
-Group therapy helps the patient recover by providing them with great social support.
+- Group therapy – This focuses on helping clients develop healthy interpersonal relationships with fellow clients and staff members.
+Group therapy helps the client recover by providing them with social support.

-Additionally, some of these programs combine with our dialectical behavior therapy program to form a more comprehensive treatment plan.
+Some of the above programs combine with our dialectical behavior therapy program to form a more comprehensive treatment plan.